Winely/resume/README.md

 # run all tests
 npm test
 ```
+## file inventory
+- `/static/resume-zh-CN.json`
+  The Chinese version of your resume data.

+- `/static/resume-En.json`
+  The English version of your resume data.

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).